Legal Experience You Can Trust

-Since 1975, we have been obtaining great results for clients at the negotiation, hearing, and appellate stages of their cases.
-Below are but a few examples of the workers’ compensation appeals work our attorneys have done before the Industrial Claim Appeals Office, Colorado Court of Appeals, and Colorado Supreme Court.
+Since 1975, we have been obtaining excellent results for clients at the negotiation, hearing, and appellate stages of their cases.
+Below are just a few examples of the workers’ compensation appeals work our attorneys have done before the Industrial Claim Appeals Office, Colorado Court of Appeals, and Colorado Supreme Court.

 Fresquez v.
 Montrose School District RE-1J, W.C.
 No. 4-969-602 (Colo.
 Ind.
 Cl.
 App.
 Off.
 November 15, 2016)